 Range map courtesy of

-Both sexes excavate a cavity in tree 15 to 125 feet above the ground.
-The oval entrance is taller than wide, about 4-6 inches in diameter.
-The cavities measure between 10 and 24 inches deep, and the birds construct a new one each year.
-The clutch ranges in size from 1 to 6 eggs, with an average of 3.8 eggs per clutch.
-Parents share in raising young, and the young leave the nest about four weeks after hatching.
+This species constructs a cavity in trees 15 to 70 feet above the ground, creating an oval entrance taller than wide, about 4-6 inches in diameter and 18-25 inches deep.
+A new cavity is constructed each year.
+The clutch ranges in size from 1 to 6 eggs, with an average of 2.7 eggs per clutch.
+Parents share in raising young, with the young leave the nest about five weeks after hatching.

 What you can do

 If you are in deep forest of the southeastern United States, keep your eyes open for Ivory-billed Woodpeckers.
 Be sure to carry a camera because documentation of all sightings will be required.
 Be aware that the Pileated Woodpecker looks similar to the Ivory-billed Woodpecker and are relatively common.
 The Big Woods Conservation Partnership has created interpretive areas at the Cache River and White River National Wildlife Refuges and has posted directions to these interpretive areas in a direct effort to minimize impact at the site where the Ivory-billed Woodpecker has been spotted.
 If you are in that region, please follow all guidelines designed to protect the Ivory-billed Woodpecker and other species that share its habitat.

 Work with Audubon to support the National Wildlife Refuge System.

 John W. Fitzpatrick et al. Ivory-billed Woodpecker (Campephilus principalis) Persists in Continental North America.
 ScienceNOW 28 April 2005.